Submitted by Taps Coogan on the 19th of January 2018 to The Sounding Line.

 Access to the EU’s market isn’t just the glue that holds the EU together, it is the very essence of the EU.
 Every European country has its own central government, police force, education system, healthcare system, social system, military, and most are in NATO.
 The EU only offers access to the common market and in some cases development money.
 For that, a country must give up its sovereignty.
-That is the fundimental EU bargain.
+That is the fundamental EU bargain.

 This dynamic has made it particularly difficult for the EU to established free trade deals outside Europe and will make a so-called ‘Hard Brexit’ virtually inevitable.
 Countries like Canada, South Korea, or the US would never accept such terms in return for market access.
-Yet after a decade of negotiations and under great pressure to prove that it could establish a trade deal, the EU has now granted access to its markets to Canada and South Korea via two new trade deals. in doing so, it raises the question of why European nations have to give up so much to get similar access.
-While the access Canada or South Korea enjoy is more limited than the access granted to Norway or Switzerland, in the case of Canada it still eliminates 98% of tariffs on Canadian-EU trade.
-Are Switzerland and Norway really getting that much more for all of the concessions that they make to the EU?
+Yet after a decade of negotiations and under great pressure to prove that it could establish a trade deal, the EU has now granted access to its markets to Canada and South Korea via two new trade deals.
+In doing so, it raises the question of why European nations have to give up so much to get similar access.
+While the access Canada and South Korea enjoy is more limited than the access granted to Norway or Switzerland, in the case of Canada it still eliminates 98% of tariffs on Canadian-EU trade.
+Are Switzerland and Norway really getting that much more in return for all of the concessions that they make to the EU?

 Switzerland is asking itself exactly those questions and is now pushing for a referendum on even less integration with the EU.
 Another effort is underway in Switzerland to end its participation in the EU common immigration area.
 Norway may follow suit.